 - Module 4 - Creating a positive work environment

-- The Genos 360-degree feedback assessment (Time 2) report that provides course participants with feedback from their direct reports and manager
+- Time 2 report with feedback from participants, their direct reports and manager

-The program is designed to be completed in full with each module consisting of:
+The program is designed to be completed in full, with each module consisting of:

 - a face-to-face workshop